tjvr/kurt/README.md

 Python library for parsing Scratch format project (.sb) and sprite files.

+The code should be pretty self-documenting; but if you're interested, check out the little [wiki](http://scratchformat.wikispaces.com/) where I documented the file format in a more readable form.

 ## Dependencies

 You'll need the awesome [Construct](http://construct.wikispaces.com/) library — used for defining the format.
 It's available as `construct` in the Python package index.